bookpanda/traffy-data-pipeline/README.md

 ## Components (flow from top to bottom)

 1. Data stream
-2. Kafka
+2. Kafka: ingests data
-3. Spark
-4. S3
-5. AI/ML
-6. S3

-- Visualization will be done after component 2, 4, 6
+3. Spark: cleans and transforms data
+4. PostgreSQL database: stores cleaned data
+5. Cleaned data visualization + dashboards
+6. AI/ML: trains on cleaned data, will be used for inferencing data from Kafka
+7. Elasticsearch database: stores predictions
+8. Predictions visualization + dashboards

 - Data stream is simulated using a Python script feeding the Traffy Fondue dataset into Kafka
 - Airflow will be used to orchestrate the data pipeline